Eitan Moran – Executive Director

 Eden has over 20 years of experience treating and teaching students with learning disabilities, was a district supervisor for the Ministry of Education and a specialist in treatment of behavioral problems.

 She holds a BA in Psychology and an MA in Special Education from the Hebrew University, and was certified at Bar Ilan University to conduct didactic evaluations and Applied Behavior Analysis (ABA).

-Jessica is responsible for shaping the organizational culture so that SAE is able to thrive in today’s competitive philanthropic environment.
+Anat is responsible for the formation and execution of fundraising strategies both in Israel and abroad.
 This includes working with SAE board members, lay leaders and professional staff in communicating the organization’s many successes, challenges and innovations to a growing community of funders.

 Ariel Viezel – Director of Strategic Development

 Ariel holds an MA in Management from Tel Aviv University.
 He previously served as Deputy Director of Education for the “Acharai!” organization.

 Today he manages SAE’s Department of Strategic Development developing initiatives, projects and new institutions in the spirit of the SAE objectives.